 The answer to all of these questions is “NO.” Having co-listed with CarltonResidential.com, owned and operated by my wife for full disclosure.
-Of course, biased, but the truth is based on facts.
+Of course, biased, but the truth based on facts.
 A true rockstar my wife is, I say with pride.
 My wife, by now, knows how I think and understands the importance of professionalism, being genuine and insightful when dealing with real estate.
 Writing a good property description, choosing the right angles for the photography, the right property, and the right location is a recipe for success.

 What does it take?What does it take?

-Since I first started in real estate, I have constantly been amazed at the poor packaging of listings that are advertised by some agents.
+Since I first started in real estate, I have been continuously amazed at the poor packaging of listings that are advertised by some agents.
 Some write poor descriptions; others oversell the property or even themselves.
 Real estate is not a complicated business.
 However, it does require excellence like any other when you want to be a success.
-Real Estate has one of the most significant fail rates out of all industries equal I believe to that of restaurants at 90% within the first year.
+Real estate has one of the most significant fail rates out of all industries equal I believe to that of restaurants at 90% within the first year.